lucnsdev/ProcessoSeletivoIA/README.md

 ## 📝 Relatório do Candidato

-👤 Identificação: Lucas do Nascimento Souza
+👤 Identificação: LUCAS DO NASCIMENTO SOUZA

 ### 1️⃣ Resumo da Arquitetura do Modelo